verdaux/BookNotes/Phrases/Impressors 18.md

 - [ ] Why are you a Capricorn with aquarius traits?
 - [ ] You're making my boy parts grow bigger
 - [ ] aware of the impending march of time
+- [ ] who made Starbucks their entire identity in 2013 and never evolved.